Attorney Roland Christensen

 In 2015, Roland joined the Arnold & Itkin team as a law clerk.
 After being admitted to the Texas bar in November of 2016, Roland joined our firm as an attorney.

-Roland is happily married to Chandra and can be found spending his free time with her and their two children, Kade and Chloe.
+Roland is happily married to Chandra and can be found spending his free time with her and their three children, Kade, Chloe, and Wesley.

 - Brigham Young University

 - J. Reuben Clark Law School, Brigham Young University

 - United States District Court, Southern District of Texas